KRISE TO GO #7 — The Cultural and Creative Sector

 The COVID-19 crisis will affect the consumption of music, accelerating the use of paid streaming services, a trend visible even before the pandemic and that will therefore even more change spending habits by consumers in the long-term.

 And if you can’t hold the frustration to yourself any longer and you feel mentally strained, visit lookslikeyouneediceland.com.
-It’s an application with which you can scream into your phone, laptop or tablet by simply pushing a yellow button and your outcry of frustration will be played on a speaker in the wilderness of Iceland and thus released from your own four lockdown walls.
+It’s an application that lets you scream into your phone, laptop or tablet by pushing a yellow button.
+Your outcry of frustration will be played on a speaker in the wilderness of Iceland and thus released from your own four lockdown walls.